arizuka/coredns-carbolicacid/README.md

 # **CarbolicAcid (v0.3.3)**
+CarbolicAcid is a CoreDNS plugin for filtering poisoned DNS responses.

 > Named in tribute to Joseph Lister, the British surgeon who first used **carbolic acid** for surgical antisepsis in 1865.
 > CarbolicAcid is a CoreDNS plugin designed to intercept DNS responses containing **poisoned IP addresses** and prevent them from entering the CoreDNS cache.